FullScreenShenanigans/Documentation/Storage.md

 ```

 To manually update a changed item's value in localStorage, use `saveItem`.
-To save all the items' values in localStorage, use `saveAll`
+To save all the items' values in localStorage, use `saveAll`.

 ```typescript
 ItemsHolder.saveItem("color");